mastodon-sc/mastodon-documentation/docs/partA/semi_automated_tracking.md

 ## Configuring the semi-automated tracker.

 The tracking does not always succeed.
-Depending on where you position the initial spot, it might fail, for instance stating in the log that if found a suitable spot, but outside the tolerance radius.
+Depending on where you position the initial spot, it might fail, for instance stating in the log that it found a suitable spot, but outside the tolerance radius.
 (In this example movie, this happens often because the cells are very elongated along the Z direction, and the tracker tends to find candidates near the top, brightest part of the cell.)
 The parameters that control for instance the tracker search radius can be set in the semi-automated tracking configuration dialog, in the .
 The window show in _Plugins > Tracking > Configure semi-automatic tracker_.
 The following window should appear.